 Aetna Better Health of Ohio also provides transportation services for members who serve on the plan's Member Advisory Committee (MAC).
 Transportation to member advisory meetings is provided when a member requests it at least 3 days in advance.
-Members will work with plan staff to arrange this transportation or call Logisticare directly.
+Members will work with plan staff to arrange this transportation.